A Word from Jim ...

 Tuition should be Easy To Follow

-First steps need to be clearly described, and grow into further lessons.
+First steps need to be clearly described and grow into further lessons.
 Musical theory is important, but a student guitar player is basically impatient to start learning - he would like to play!

 This must be the first step, presenting the basic things that can be put into practice straight away.
 When all said and done, a thorough understanding of the first concepts will bring huge advantages later on in the instruction.

-Musical Notation versus Tablature Traditionally, guitarists in the classical style learned to read musical notation and followed the written notes when performing or composing new music.
+Traditionally, guitarists in the classical style learned to read musical notation and followed the written notes when performing or composing new music.

 This abbreviated 'musical' notation was quickly assimilated and is an effective tool for learning blues guitar, for example.